AdaGold/solar-system-api/README.md

 In this activity, we will build a Solar System API.
 This API will store information about different planets.

+We will focus on creating RESTful endpoints for CRUD operations.

 ## Tips

 - Don't forget to work in a virtual environment